-Croydon College has received funding to be able to deliver a series of Skills Bootcamps to give eligible individuals the opportunity to build up sector-specific skills and fast-track to an interview with a local employer.
+Croydon College is leading on the delivery of a series of Skills Bootcamps in partnership with London South Bank University.
+The Skills Bootcamps will give eligible individuals the opportunity to build up sector-specific skills and fast-track to an interview with a local employer or will help to increase their skills and knowledge within their current employment.

 What is a Skills Bootcamp?